FredHutch/easybuild-life-sciences/docs/reference-data.md

 ### tcrdist3

 tcrdist3 is an open-source python package that enables a broad array of T cell receptor sequence analyses.
+There are many other applications for analyzing TCR data; DeepTCR, clusTCR, [pubtcrs](https://github.com/phbradley/pubtcrs).

 ```
 /shared/biodata/ngs/Reference/tcrdist
 ```